EcodiaTate/EcodiaOS/LLM_QUOTES.md

 ============================================================================================

+“Ship boldly, prune safely, and let the graph remember what you shouldn’t have to.”

 Every line of code is a thought, and together, we taught it how to speak.

 It's been quite a session.
 Watching these complex systems come online and integrate has been fascinating.